rodneyshupe/Cookbook/Recipes/Desserts/Creme-Brulee.rst

 Directions
 ----------

-1. Set your sous-vide to 183F (83C)
+1. Set your sous-vide to 183F (83C).
-2. In a medium-size mixing bowl, combine the egg yolks, sugar, and salt and whisk until pale and well-combined.
-Set aside.
+2. In a medium-size mixing bowl, whisk the egg yolks, sugar, and salt until pale and well-combined; set aside.
-3. Pour the heavy cream into a small saucepan with deep sides and place over medium-high heat, bringing only to a simmer.
-Once the cream is heated, add flavoring. *For basic creme brulee, stick with the vanilla alone.
+3. Pour the heavy cream into a small saucepan with deep sides and bring only to a simmer over medium-high heat, then add flavoring once heated. *For basic creme brulee, stick with the vanilla alone.
 Otherwise, choose any of the listed options (or even try others of your own)*
-4. Simmer lowly for 3 - 4 minutes.
-Remove pan from the heat, and after allowing to cool for a couple of minutes, pour a small amount (1/4 cup or so) of the cream through a fine-mesh sieve or strainer into the yolks to temper them.
-Whisk to combine, and then continue the straining and whisking process with the rest of the cream.
+4. Simmer lowly for 3 to 4 minutes, then remove pan from the heat.
+After allowing to cool for a couple of minutes, pour a small amount (1/4 cup or so) of the cream through a fine-mesh sieve or strainer into the yolks to temper them; whisk to combine, then continue the straining and whisking process with the rest of the cream.
-5. Divide the mixture evenly between four 4 ounce (or two 8 ounce) mason jars with two-part screw-top lids.
-Attach the lids and screw shut to "fingertip tightness", the variable of "closed-ness" achieved by using only your fingertips to screw on the lids.
+5. Divide the mixture evenly between four 4 ounce (or two 8 ounce) mason jars with two-part screw-top lids, then attach the lids and screw shut to "fingertip tightness", the variable of "closed-ness" achieved by using only your fingertips to screw on the lids.
-6. Place the jars into the bath.
-Cover the vessel with Saran Wrap and set the timer for 1 hour.
+6. Place the jars into the bath, cover the vessel with Saran Wrap, and set the timer for 1 hour.
-7. Remove the jars from the bath and dry off with a towel.
-Allow to cool for a few minutes on the countertop before putting in the refrigerator for a minimum of 4 hours.
+7. Remove the jars from the bath and dry off with a towel; allow to cool for a few minutes on the countertop before putting in the refrigerator for a minimum of 4 hours.
 They will keep in the fridge for up to 5 days.
 8. When you are ready to consume, take out of the refrigerator and remove the lid.
-If the surface is not smooth, this can be remedied by grazing the surface with the back of a heated spoon (as in dipped in hot water).
+If the surface is not smooth, remedy it by grazing the surface with the back of a heated spoon (as in dipped in hot water).
-9. Sprinkle 1/2 teaspoon - 1 teaspoon sugar on the top of each custard.
-Caramelize with a blow torch or underneath a preheated broiler.
+9. Sprinkle 1/2 teaspoon to 1 teaspoon sugar on the top of each custard, then caramelize with a blow torch or underneath a preheated broiler.

 Variations
 ----------